 Passed in 1972 in response to a spate of egregious and well publicized water pollution incidents, the Clean Water Act established a series of technology-based pollution standards, set the stage for a comprehensive regulatory program to protect wetlands, and created an ambitious public works program aimed at building or upgrading thousands of municipal wastewater treatment plants.
-The Act also strengthened the nation’s efforts to prevent and clean oil spills, by establishing mandatory notice requirements, an elaborate scheme for responding to spills, and a spill-prevention program.
 Although enforcement of the Clean Water Act is often spotty today, it has, over the years, led to significant improvements in water quality across the nation.

-Still, many of the goals of the Clean Water Act have not yet been achieved.
+Despite the many successes of the Clean Water Act, many of its goals have not yet been achieved.
 As CPR Member Scholar William Andreen and CPR Policy Analyst Shana Campbell Jones write in their July 2008 white paper on the future of clean water protection:

 Almost half of the nation's waters are still "impaired," which is to say that they are too polluted to support the uses authorities have identified for them – to serve as sources of drinking water, recreational areas, or to support fish and wildlife.
 Wetlands continue to be lost to pollution and development.
 Nonpoint source pollution – runoff from farms, construction sites, and roads, for example – is the leading cause of water pollution today, but it is inadequately addressed by the CWA.
 Industrial facilities, meanwhile, are discharging toxics into sewer systems that then pass into waterways.
 In addition, the nation's wastewater infrastructure is aging and showing its wear.
 All the while, enforcement has declined, particularly in the last few years.
 Since 2001, two Supreme Court decisions – Rapanos and SWANCC – have thrust the CWA into the spotlight, paring back the CWA's protection of wetlands and other waters.